 - Consider legalities – You want to protect your company from potential future claims regarding workers compensation claims, overtime pay, company-provided equipment, privacy and more.
 A big challenge can be monitoring the number of hours worked.
 This is especially important for non-exempt employees eligible for overtime pay.
 You may already require management approval of OT.
 If not, this is something to consider.
 Consult your HR team or legal counsel regarding exemption classifications and any other legal vulnerabilities with a flextime policy.

 - Test run – Every company is unique and there is no way to anticipate all issues.
 Give your program a limited 3-month trial to work out any issues, gather data and determine long-term feasibility of a roll out.
 In advance, managers should be trained on policy components and management expectations.
 Review the working written policy with managers and employees alike.
 It should cover eligibility requirements, rules, stop-gap measures and deal-breakers.

 - Measure success – Prior to launch, discuss what success metrics are meaningful to your company and how they will be measured.
 Survey employees and monitor these performance and productivity indicators in advance so you have a baseline from which to compare.
 You could discover that a flexible work policy is a low- or no-cost way to drive engagement and retention.
 In post-surveys, ask open ended questions that can be used to refine the program.
 Positive employee feedback can also be used in recruiting efforts.

-MidwestHR is a top ranked CPEO in Illinois (certified professional employer organization).
+MidwestHR is a top ranked Chicago PEO in Illinois (professional employer organization).
 For over 20 years clients have counted on our team of experts to manage all or part of their HR functions including payroll and tax administration, benefits management, workers’ compensation, risk management and more.
 If you’re considering a flexible work policy, we can share best practices and help you implement a program tailored to your industry.
 Give us a call at 630-836-3000 to learn more.